sonic-pi-net/sonic-pi/etc/doc/articles/magpi/01-live-coding.md

 where artists like myself code music for people to dance to.
 However, you don't need to be in a nightclub to Live Code - with Sonic Pi v2.6+ you can do it anywhere you can take your Raspberry Pi and a pair of headphones or some speakers.
-Once you reach the end of this articla, you'll be programming your own beats and modifying them live.
+Once you reach the end of this article, you'll be programming your own beats and modifying them live.
 Where you go afterwards will only be constrained by your imagination.